ZihSilva/github-readme/README.md

     <img src="https://readme-typing-svg.demolab.com/?lines=Front-end%20web%20developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f92c7e&vCenter=true&pause=1000&size=22" /></a>
 </p>

 Welcome to my profile!
-I love learning and exploring new technologies.
+I am a frontend web developer, who loves new technologies and a good challange.
+I build websites using HTML, CSS, Javascript and React.
+I also know my way around in CMS like Wordpress.
+I am always trying to find new ways to layout content in interesting and intricate ways – who wants to have boring websites, right?
 Besides programming, I am interested in music, design, movies, and mindfulness.
-Thanks for visiting and  love to connect!

  <summary><h2>🛠️ My Favorite Tools</h2></summary>
   <!-- Some badges are from https://github.com/Ileriayo/markdown-badges -->